Portable & Off-Grid Toilets in Ballarat: What You Need to Know

 Do You Need Council Approval for a Portable Toilet?

-Portable toilets that are not permanently connected to plumbing generally do not require the same approvals as fixed systems.
+Approval requirements for portable toilets that are generally not connected to plumbing are not always the same.

 • Installation type